 Comparison Traditional Marketing vs. Digital Marketing.
 Top 5 Channels

 To be fair...we are a little biased toward digital marketing over traditional marketing because we have been working in digital advertising for over a decade, but the numbers never lie so let’s calculate marketing budgets and return on investments for similar channels.
+We've used both of the strategies for our client Green Papas.
+Below you can find some calculations.

 1. Direct Mail vs. Email